elibroftw/blog.elijahlopez.ca/content/posts/ai.md

 draft: false
 tags:
   - ai
-summary: "Explore a bleeding-edge list of AI: models (open-source & proprietary), benchmarks, and applications (chat, image/video/audio, dev tools, and more)."
+summary: "Explore a bleeding-edge list of AI: models (open weight & proprietary), benchmarks, and applications (chat, image/video/audio, dev tools, and more)."
 ---

 Please drop a comment if you think something is missing or want something added.